LonelyMitoc/horiseon-code-refactor/README.md

 ## Improvements

-- Renaming title to clearly indicate what site is shown
+- Renamed title to clearly indicate what site is shown on the browser tab
-- Adding alt text to all relevant images
+- Added alt text to all relevant images
-- Added id tag to Search Engine Optimization
+- Fixed link issue
-- Reorganized the CSS codes from top to bottom in the order of global-elements-classes
+- Reorganized the CSS codes
-- Combined repeating properties into one attribute command (4 sections)
+- Combined repeating properties into one attribute

 ![Screenshot of Horiseon website.](./assets/images/horiseon-website.png)